-- 1. Understand of basic concepts and laws of ecology; be aware of the main ecological theories; understanding ecological processes: the flow of energy, materials and information in ecosystems, ecological succession and evolution. - 2.
-Understand the key concepts of environmental impact at different scales and associated ecological issues at global, regional and local levels; - 3.
-Know the purpose and key elements of environmental indicator frameworks, the ways indicators and indices can be used: - 4.
-Identify key environmental issues associated with agriculture and food security issues and human health; - 5.
-Understand the importance and major environmental issues related to water resources availability and use. - 6.
+- 1. Understand the principles and use of the scientific method in environmental sciences; - 2.
+Understand basic concepts and laws of ecology; be aware of the main ecological theories; understanding ecological processes: the flow of energy, materials and information in ecosystems, ecological succession and evolution. - 3.
+Understand the key concepts of environmental impact at different scales and associated ecological issues at global, regional and local levels; - 4.
+Know the purpose and key elements of environmental indicator frameworks, the ways indicators and indices can be used; - 5.
+Identify key environmental issues associated with agriculture and food security issues and human health; - 6.
+Understand the importance and major environmental issues related to water resources availability and use. - 7.
 Understand the main types of basic descriptive and inferential statistical analyses applied in environmental research and their specific tasks; to appreciate assumptions and limitations of the analyses, to be able to run these analyses in Excel and SPSS for Windows and to know how to interpret the outputs produced.